Peng-G/Imgstorage/README.md

 # Imgstorage
-Image storage for markdown notes.
+Image Cloud for private use.